 By the late 1970s, ICA had members from as far as Africa and Australia, among other places.
 To reflect its commitment to international growth, ICA changed its name to MasterCard International.
 In the 1980s, there was further expansion into Asia and Latin America.
 In 1987, MasterCard became the first payment card to be issued in the People’s Republic of China.
 In 1988, the first MasterCard card was issued in the Soviet Union.

 In 1985, we acquired the Cirrus ATM network and we launched Maestro, the world’s first online point-of-sale debit network, in 1991.

-In 2001, we launched the MasterCard audible brand.
 We merged with Europay International in 2002 and converted from a membership association to a private share corporation.
 This change was made to prepare MasterCard for our initial public offering, which took place in 2006 (NYSE: MA).

 From 2009 to 2012, MasterCard made a series of acquisitions designed to help sharpen our focus on innovation.
 Among these are Orbiscom, which became MasterCard Labs in 2010 and serves as our incubator for new ideas; DataCash; the prepaid program management business of Travelex (now called Access Prepaid); Trevica; and Truaxis.
 In 2013, we acquired Provus, a processor in Turkey.